charleswasaway/charleswasaway/README.md

 <p align="center">Please don't hesitate to interact w/me whenever I don't have DNIUID/DNIUF in my name, I am always interested in meeting new people!!
 Just don't be weird.

 <p align="center">Craig Tucker is a heavy kin of mine, but it doesn’t mean I think I am him.
 I don't believe in "doubles," so if you kin him too, I couldn't care less.
-(I also kin Gary, Stan, & Kyle too, but not as much).
+(I also kin Stan & Kyle too, but not as much).

 <p align="center">I don't mind ships at all when interacting as long as they aren't illegal.